spiral/docs/docs/en/basics/cache.md

 For example, you have a storage named `rr-redis` and you'd prefer to reference it as `user-data` in your application.
 The `aliases` section helps you do just that!

-What's more, you can fetch cache storage using the S`piral\Cache\CacheStorageProviderInterface` by the alias name.
+What's more, you can fetch cache storage using the `Spiral\Cache\CacheStorageProviderInterface` by the alias name.
 It then smartly maps to the actual storage, making your code neater and more manageable.

 ### Prefixing Cache Keys: